Agentnoon Blog

 However, that’s not the only thing you can do with it.
 This article will explain in great detail the techniques, benefits, and challenges of effective workforce planning forecasting and analysis.

-Workforce management forecasting is a process by which a company prepares for future personnel.
+Workforce forecasting and analytics is a process by which a company prepares for future personnel.
 With workforce forecasting, the HR team uses historical data to predict future staffing needs.
+With workforce analytics, HR teams collect, analyze, and interpret employee data to gain insights into workforce performance, productivity, and behavior.

-For short-term forecasting, you focus on the next 12 months in the company.
+Short-term forecasting focuses on the immediate 12 months in the company.
 That usually means that you cover one (or more) of the following things:

 • Seasonal demand.
 If you’re a hotel on the seaside, you’ll expect a surge of customers coming to you during the summer months.
 So you plan to hire more people for the sunny season so you can effectively deliver the right service to your customers.